ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

 }
 ```

-Clean build and install the tweak, you will see number of claps change when drag segment.
-To double confirm if new segment value is persisted to file, open Filza app and navigate to `/User/Library/Preferences/com.reversethatapp.mediumtweakpref.plist` you will see there is an entry `DEFAULT_CLAPS` reflects new segment value.
+Clean build and install the tweak, you will see the number of claps change when drag segment.
+To double confirm if new segment value is persisted to file, open Filza app and navigate to `/User/Library/Preferences/com.reversethatapp.mediumtweakpref.plist` you will see there is an entry `DEFAULT_CLAPS` that reflects new segment value.

-The codes require for preference bundle is complete, now we just need to read this `DEFAULT_CLAPS` value from `Tweak.xm` and simulate number of taps on UI.
+The codes require for preference bundle are complete, now we just need to read this `DEFAULT_CLAPS` value from `Tweak.xm` and simulate the number of taps on UI.

 ### Using Preference
 #### Which method to hook?